Now Up To 80% OFF

 There are 2 main ways to start working on a project.
 You can either clone an existing repository or create a new Git repository.
 Cloning a repository does not require you to connect to a remote as it automatically creates a remote for you.

-However, if you created a new repository on your local machine using either git init from the terminal tab in GitKraken Client, or by simply selecting the Start a local repo button from the GUI, you’ll need to manually connect to a remote server in order to upload and share your project.
+However, if you created a new repository on your local machine using either git init from the terminal tab in GitKraken Desktop, or by simply selecting the Start a local repo button from the GUI, you’ll need to manually connect to a remote server in order to upload and share your project.

-To connect your local project to a remote using the GUI in GitKraken Client, navigate to the left panel, hover over Remote and select the + icon just to the right.
+To connect your local project to a remote using the GUI in GitKraken Desktop, navigate to the left panel, hover over Remote and select the + icon just to the right.
 Next, select your desired remote hosting service at the top.
 Finally, select Create remote and push local refs.
 A toast will appear at the bottom left of your screen with the message, “Successfully created repo”.

-You can also add an existing remote with GitKraken Client using a URL.
+You can also add an existing remote with GitKraken Desktop using a URL.
 Before you can add a remote this way, you will need to create a remote repository on your hosting site which will enable you to access the project’s URL.

 2. Navigate to the left panel, hover over Remote, and select the + icon just to the right